-Prerequisites: CJ107 or POLI211 or consent of the department.
+Prerequisite: CJ107, POLI211, or consent of the department.
 A study of the criminal rules of evidence.
 The nature of evidence, Fourth, Fifth, Sixth and Fourteenth Amendments to the U.S. Constitution, and applicable Supreme Court decisions are detailed.
 Three hours of lecture.